scala-js/scala-js-website/doc/interoperability/export-to-javascript.md

 exports the `HelloWorld` object in JavaScript.

-**Pre 0.6.15 note**: Before Scala.js 0.6.15, objects were exported as 0-argument
-functions using `@JSExport`, rather than directly with `@JSExportTopLevel`.
-This is deprecated in 0.6.x, and not supported anymore in Scala.js 1.x.

-### Exporting under a namespace (deprecated)

-**Note:** Deprecated since Scala.js 0.6.26, and not supported anymore in Scala.js 1.x.

-The export name can contain dots, in which case the exported object is namespaced in JavaScript.
-For example,

-{% highlight scala %}
-@JSExportTopLevel("myapp.foo.MainObject")
-object HelloWorld {
-  ...
-}
-{% endhighlight %}

-will be accessible in JavaScript using `myapp.foo.MainObject`.

 ## Exporting classes

 The `@JSExportTopLevel` annotation can also be used to export Scala.js classes